Are Horror Movies Good Entertainment? If You Love Fear Factor

 Ask Others About Their Scary Movie Experiences

-To get a sense for whether a scary movie will be manageable for your sensitivities, ask others who have seen it about their experiences watching it.
+To get a sense of whether a scary movie will be manageable afterward for your sensitivities, ask others who have seen it about their experiences watching it.

 What scenes stood out to them as the most frightening or disturbing?
 Did anything make them look away or leave them feeling shaken afterwards?
 Were there any especially startling jumps or loud noises?